• Skip to main content

 • Whisk wet ingredients together.
 In a bowl, whisk the egg and vanilla extract, then add the buttermilk and whisk together.
 Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later on.

 • Combine wet into the dry ingredients.
 Make a well in the dry mix and pour in the whisked egg/buttermilk mixture into the centre.
 Use a fork to stir until the mixture just starts to come together to form a dough.
-Add in the chopped chocolate and mix through.
 It will still be very shaggy at this point and feel quite sticky.
 If necessary, use your hands to lightly bring it all together incorporating the dry flour left at the bottom of the bowl.

 • Bring the dough together and roll it out.
-Tip the scone mix onto a lightly floured surface and using your hands, bring it together and gently flatten it out.
+Tip the scone mix onto a lightly floured surface and using your hands, bring it together kneading a couple of times, and gently flatten it out.

 • Place dough on the prepared tray.
-With a sharp knife (or using the bench scraper), cut the disc into 8 equal-sized. wedges.
+Place discs onto the prepared baking tray.
+With a sharp knife (or using the bench scraper), cut each disc into 6 equal-sized wedges.
 Now refrigerate the tray for 30 minutes to rest the dough.
 Pre-heat oven to 200°C (425°F) whilst the scones are in the fridge.

 • Egg wash and bake.
 Using the egg wash that you set aside earlier, brush the tops of the scones.
 Take care not to let any drip down the sides of the scones as this can inhibit their rise.
 Bake for 15-18 minutes until golden brown and well risen.